Building control

 How to apply

-Learn more about the different types of application and how to apply online.
+You can find out about the different types of application and how to apply below.

 Building control approval with full plans

 Submit a full plans application for all types of building work.
-We'd recommend that you use this for more complex work, for example a housebuilding project.
-This is a more detailed application and minimises the risk of work not being compliant with regulations.
+We recommend you use this for more complex work, for example a housebuilding project.
+This application is more detailed and minimises the risk of work not being compliant with regulations.

-An application for building control approval with full plans must be:
+Applications for building control approval with full plans must be made in writing and signed by the person making the application.

 Required documents